Tony118g/captured/TESTING.md

 Some issues were intentionally ignored as they are in relation to code similar to or derived from the Moments WalkThrough project and posed no significant threat to the integrity or quality of the code.
 I am confident that the functionality of the site is not affected by any of these.

-NB - I have used the Airbnb configuration for ESLint because I found it was the most precise and wide spread option.
+NB - I have used the Airbnb configuration for ESLint because I found it was the most precise and widespread option.
 I found that when I did not use this configuration, most of these errors did not show.

 The intentionally ignored errors are as follows:
 * Props spreading is forbidden